textileio/powergate/cli-docs/pow/pow_deals_retrievals.md

 ### Options

 ```
       --addrs strings    limit the records to deals initiated from  the specified wallet addresses
   -a, --ascending        sort records ascending, default is descending
       --cids strings     limit the records to deals for the specified data cids
   -h, --help             help for retrievals
+  -e, --include-failed   include failed retrievals
 ```

 ### Options inherited from parent commands